-(Last UPDATED 11/26/2020) The Sacred Heart Holiday Home Tour, a popular event featuring professionally decorated homes in the Fab Forties of East Sacramento, is going virtual in 2020!
-2020 is the 47th Anniversary of the home tour.
+(Last UPDATED 10/21/2023) Description and review of the Sacred Heart Holiday Home Tour, a popular event featuring professionally decorated homes in the Fab Forties of East Sacramento.
+NEW: See UPDATE below for 2023 dates and times.

 (12/4/17) Description of the annual Sacred Heart Holiday Home Tour, a popular three-day event featuring professionally decorated homes in the Fab Forties of East Sacramento.